MetPX/sarracenia/doc/Admin.rst

 Each user Alice, on a broker to which she has access:

  - has an exchange xs_Alice, where she writes her postings, and reads her logs from.
- - has an exchange xl_Alice, where she reads her log messages.
+ - has an exchange xr_Alice, where she reads her report messages.
  - can configure (read from and acknowledge) queues named qs_Alice\_.* to bind to exchanges
  - Alice can create and destroy her own queues, but no-one else's.
  - Alice can only write to her exchange (xs_Alice),